ZortexSenpai/fluentshin/README.md

 ## Additional
 The skin is currently under development and will be updated occasionally when I'm feeling like it.
 If you have new ideas feel free to open a `[Feature Request]` in `Issues`.

+## Versioning
+Major.Minor.Fix
+- Major -> Major changes to the skin
+- Minor -> Smaller changes / features (for example a single page)
+- Fix -> Smaller fixes to existing elements